Shipping Container vs Semi-Trailer: Which is Better for Freight Shipping?

 Maximum Load Capacity for Semi-Trailer

-The maximum load capacity can vary by a semi-trailer.
-Typically, the longer a semi-trailer is, the more weight, pallets and loose packages it will be able to transport.
+The maximum load capacity of a trailer varies by size.
+Typically, the longer a semi-trailer is, the more weight, pallets, and loose packages it will be able to transport.

-This would bring the total amount of standard pallets a 53-foot dry van can carry up to 52 pallets.
-When you double-stack pallets, you will need to make sure that they do not exceed nine feet since that is the height of most dry vans.
+This would bring the total amount of standard pallets a 53-foot dry van can haul up to 52.
+When you double-stack pallets, you make sure that they do not exceed nine feet, since that is the height of most dry vans.

-If anything, leave a few inches of space between the ceiling of the trailer and the top of the pallet.
-You will also need to make sure that double stacking pallets won’t cause your shipment to exceed the trailer's weight limit.
+If anything, leave a few inches of space between the ceiling of the trailer and the top of the second palletized load to make unloading with a fork lift easier.
+You’ll also need to make sure that double stacking pallets won’t cause your shipment to exceed the trailer's weight limit.

-There’s also plenty of storage space for non-palletized freight in 53-foot dry van trailers.
-Depending on the size of the packages, you can fit around 1,000 to 2,000 packages into this type of trailer.
+You’ll find plenty of storage space for non-palletized freight in 53-foot dry van trailers.
+Depending on the size of the packages, you can fit around 1,000 to 2,000 packages depending on the size of each box.

 What are the Dimensions of a Shipping Container?

-Like with semi-trailers, there is a wide range of shipping containers that are used for different purposes.
-The most common container that is used is the dry container.
+Like semi-trailers, there is a wide range of shipping containers that are used for different purposes.
+The most common version is the dry container.

-There are three length variations of the standard container.
-Those variations are:
+There are three length variations of the standard container:

 • 10-foot container